aluchs/DATA146/Midterm_Corrections.md

 ## After a tough midterm, I was knocked down but not out.
 Below are my second attempts at the midterm questions, and what I did wrong on my first go-through.

+Before we jump in to my corrections, I wanted to say that the review sessions and code we were provided to help with the corrections really got me to understand the concepts covered here.
+I've found that I learn code best when looking at annotated code examples, but of course that is hard to give with a midterm so I found what we were given similarly helpful.

 ## Question 15
 ##### Which of the below features is most strongly correlated with the target?